RedisLabs/redislabs-docs/content/rs/concepts/data-access/oss-cluster-api.md

 with the data for the query.
 This process can dramatically reduce access times and latency, but also offers near-linear scalability.

-When combined with Redis Enterprise Software's other high availability features, this solution provides high performance and low latency, all while providing applications the capabilities to cope with topology changes such as adding, removing of nodes, node failovers and so on.
+When combined with the other RS high availability features, this solution provides high performance and low latency, all while giving applications the ability to cope with topology changes, including add node, remove node, and node failover.

 For more about working with the OSS Cluster API, see [Using the OSS Cluster API]({{< relref "/rs/administering/designing-production/networking/using-oss-cluster-api.md" >}}).